jaimetur/PhotoMigrator/ROADMAP.md

 ## 2.4.0 (31/01/2025):
 ### TODO:
-- [ ] Replace ALL_PHOTOS by Others in all the project files (be careful)
-- [ ] Change -sda and -ida to support wildcards on Albums name to download
 - [ ] Unificate a single Config.conf file and include tags for the different purposses
 - [ ] Merge -z and -t options in just one -gtf, -google-photos-takeout-folder and detect if contains Takeout Zip files, in that case Unzip to Takeout folder, if not, make Takeout folder = Input folder
 - [ ] Create GLOBAL variables to map arguments into them in ParseArguments() or separate in a new function